Merkoba/Hue/configuration.md

 >The title for the default tv.

 "default_tv_type"
->The type of the default_tv_source, either "video", "youtube", "soundcloud" or "iframe".
+>The type of the default_tv_source, either "video", "youtube", "twitch", "soundcloud" or "iframe".

 "default_profile_image_url"
 >The location of the default profile image.